 - What other features does the card offer?
 No annual fee does not mean 'no features', as these cards sometimes come with lucrative features to supplement your credit card spending.
 No annual fee cards can come linked to rewards programs, offer bonus points, come with complimentary insurance covers and also balance transfer promotions.

 Rewards Credit Cards

 A rewards card simply rewards you with points for every dollar worth of eligible purchases you make.
-They allow you to cash in your rewards points for a range of items and other perks such as free flights, fare upgrades and more.
+It allows you to cash in your rewards points for a range of items and other perks such as free flights, fare upgrades and more.
 Rewards cards offer many incentives to attract new customers, including bonus points, balance transfer offers and 0% or low purchase rate promotions.
 They typically have a higher annual fee, but can be a good way to get extra value from your Christmas purchases.
 You need to make sure you have the self control before you sign up for the rewards.
 If you spend just to get rewards points you will end up spending more than you can afford to pay off, and the interest you pay on your purchases will cancel out any rewards gifts you may have qualified for.
-Typically you need to spend around $2,000 a month to gain enough rewards to cancel out the costs of a rewards credit card.
+Typically you need to spend above $2,000 a month to earn enough rewards to cancel out the costs of a rewards credit card.

 Retail Rewards Credit Cards

 These are credit cards which have certain shopping benefits or rewards programs in place.
 They're often store branded, by retailers such as Woolworths, Coles or Myer, and can come with interest-free deals on purchases made at these stores.
 Like a rewards card, from time to time retail credit cards can also offer 0% or low interest rate promotions as well as balance transfer deals.

 Cards with extended warranty offers